joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 # Bootiful Azure: Global Scale Data Access with CosmosDB

-I can hear you thinking - yes, not even your feintest thoughts escape me! - that while you like Microsoft SQL Server as much as the next developer, it's certainly   something you could've run yourself, on any platform.
+I can hear you thinking - yes, not even your feintest thoughts escape me! - that while you like Microsoft SQL Server as much as the next developer, it's certainly something you could've run yourself, on any platform (cloud or otherwise!).
 You don't _need_ Microsoft to run it for you.
 To which I say, "yep!"
-(But it sure is nice that Microosft runs it for us, though, isn't it?")
+(But it sure is nice that Microosft runs it for us, though, isn't it?)

-But I concede the point.
+I concede the point.
 What can Azure do for you?
 You don't need to look much further than Microsoft Azure CosmosDB.
-CosmosDB is actually an umbrella name - it describes a single product that can be used in mutliple ways.
+CosmosDB refers to a suite of technologies.
+It describes a single product that can be used in mutliple ways.
 It's a single, multi-model, multi-modal database that supports  document data, SQL queries, graph data access, and more.

-Per [the product web page](https://azure.microsoft.com/en-us/services/cosmos-db/): CosmosDB was bult from the ground up iwth global didstibution and h9orizontal scale at its core. guarantees single-digit-millisecond read and write latencies at the 99th percentile, and guarantees 99.999 high availability with multi-homing anywhere in the world—all backed by industry-leading, comprehensive service level agreements (SLAs).
+Per [the product web page](https://azure.microsoft.com/en-us/services/cosmos-db/): CosmosDB was built from the ground up iwth global didstibution and h9orizontal scale at its core. guarantees single-digit-millisecond read and write latencies at the 99th percentile, and guarantees 99.999 high availability with multi-homing anywhere in the world—all backed by industry-leading, comprehensive service level agreements (SLAs).

 ## Items and Containers